walterairs/ESP32photoresistor/README.md

 ### Sensor

-What sensor was experimented and required connections/schematic.
+What sensor was experimented and required connections/schematic?

-- The sensor experimented was a KY-018 photoresistor.
+- The sensor experimented was a KY-018 photoresistor whose resistance value decreases with brighter surroundings.

 ### Datasheets of some photoresistor sensors